 Meet the Board

-To contact the Board, please email email@example.com.
+To contact the Board, please email firstname.lastname@example.org.
+Only one e-mail addressed to the Board of Directors is necessary.
+Board members and the Superintendent will each receive a copy.
 Individual Board email addresses are linked below.
-Only one copy of correspondence addressed to the Board of Directors is necessary.
-Board members will each receive copies.

 As the first person in her family to graduate from college, Marnie Maraldo believes in the power of education.
 She earned her Bachelor of Science in Applied Mathematics from Liberty University before beginning her professional career with the Ames Aerospace Encounter, a hands-on educational program for fourth, fifth, and sixth-graders at the NASA-Ames Research Center.
 She then spent almost a decade at various high-tech companies, including her position as a Project Manager for Cisco Systems before making the decision to stay at home full-time with her family.
 She has a two children who came through the Issaquah School District, one graduated from Liberty High School and one from Gibson Ek High School.
 Mrs. Maraldo has served in many PTSA leadership capacities and is also is active in Cub Scouts, Stand for Children, and The City Church.
 She is currently the Executive Director of Influence the Choice.